bcit-ci/CodeIgniter/user_guide_src/source/helpers/download_helper.rst

 Generates server headers and reads the file in chunks which force data to be downloaded to your desktop.
 Useful with large file downloads.
-The first parameter is the **filepath where the file is on your local filesystem.
+The first parameter is the **filepath where the file is on your local filesystem**.
 It returns true if the download was successful.
 Example

 ::

 	$filepath = "/var/www/test.iso";
 	force_download_large($filepath);